The Best Office Chair

 If you’re looking for a step up from the typical office chair you have now, but want something more discreet, go with the Steelcase Leap.
-It’s unassuming but comfortable and customizable — not to mention it can be found for about $300 cheaper than the Gesture.
-The Leap has all the other adjustments you could want, including a dial to increase and decrease lower back pressure — so you’re supported even while perched upright.
+It’s unassuming but comfortable and customizable — not to mention it can be found for about $300 cheaper than the Gesture (or $600 cheaper if you opt for a refurbished model).
+The Leap has all the adjustments you could want, including a dial to increase and decrease lower back pressure — so you’re supported even while perched upright.
 Its only downside is that it doesn’t go very high.
 Our 5’7” testers were flat on their feet at its highest level, and taller testers disliked how much pressure that put on their feet.

 How We Found the Best Office Chair